RoyOltmans/garden-mqtt-deamon/README.md

 mosquitto_pub -h [MQTT Host] -t home/aqualin/[Aquilin BLE MAC]/switch -m 0
 ```

-The status of the valves and MiFlora sensors is checked at the intervals set in the 'config.ini' file and for the Aqualin valves, right after a switch command (to verify that is has been set correctly).
+The status of the valves and MiFlora sensors is checked at the intervals set in the 'config.ini' file and for the Aqualin valves, also right after a switch command (to verify that is has been set correctly).
 The response of the valves will be send via the following MQTT path with the Message payload below:
 ```
     home/aqualin/[Aquilin BLE MAC]/valvestate [on/off]
     home/aqualin/[Aquilin BLE MAC]/valvetimer [timer duration]